 The premium information enables the calculation of the company’s market share for each line of business or for the market as a whole, by dividing the company’s premium by the market aggregate.
 Market share information allows regulators to quickly identify the companies with the most impact on the market—bearing in mind that these companies are by no means the entire market and smaller companies and their consumers cannot be ignored.
 In addition, comparing market share information over time allows regulators to identify companies whose operations in the state are expanding or contracting and to inquire further into the reasons for the change and whether the company has the resources to deal effectively with rapid growth or with lost business.
 States should analyze at least three to five years of historical data to place the information most recently reported in its proper context.
 For example, California provides a market share history on its website for insurers actively writing property/casualty, life/annuity and title business there.

-Financial statement data also allows the calculation of “reverse market share” information—since companies report premium written by state, it is apparent how a state fits into the company’s overall operations, what the rest of its market looks like and how that pattern compares to other companies doing business in a regulator’s state marketplace.
+Financial statement data also allows the analysis of how a state fits into the company’s overall operations, what the rest of its market looks like and how that pattern compares to other companies doing business in a regulator’s state marketplace.

-For property/casualty companies, market share information is readily available on iSite+ in the NAIC’s financial market share summary report titled, “Market Share—By Line of Business,” which can be calculated for any line of business as reported on the annual statement Blank or for any combination of up to 10 lines of business.
-This report indicates the market share by company, by line of business, as well as relative loss ratio.
-This report is based on three columns from the State Page: Direct Premiums Written, Direct Premiums Earned and Direct Losses Incurred.
-Market share for each company is calculated by dividing Direct Premiums Written for that company by total Direct Premiums Written.
-Data for Property and Health companies is included in this report.
+From the State Page data, a regulator can run three categories of reports: Aggregate Reports; Detail Reports; and Market Share Reports.
+Aggregate Reports includes two kinds of reports: (1) Credit and A&H Pure Direct Loss Ratio; and (2) Lines of Business by State.
+Detail Reports include: By Line of Business; Life Premium & Annuity Considerations; Life Summary; PA& or Health Summary by Line of Business; and Unlicensed Premiums: Market Share Reports can be run on : A& H; Credit A & H; Credit Life; Life & Annuity; and By Line of Business.
+The Aggregate Report for Credit and A&H Pure Direct Loss Ratio can be tailored to data year (2010 to current).
 The loss ratio information will help identify companies with greater contact with consumers through the claims settlement process and significant deviations from the norm could indicate financial stress if the loss ratio is too high—or the potential for concerns about claim handling or underwriting practices if the loss ratio is unusually low.
 It must be kept in mind, however, that what might be considered a “normal” loss ratio—consistent with profitable operations—may vary significantly, depending upon the line of business and (especially for “long-tail” lines of business) upon changes in general economic conditions.

-For life and health companies, there are four market share reports on iSite+: “Market Share—Life & Annuity,” “Market Share—Credit Life,” “Market Share—A&H” and “Market Share—Credit A&H.” For the Market Share—A&H report, data can be included for one business type or for all Property, Life and Health companies.
-For the Market Share—Credit A&H report, data can be included for Property companies only or for both Property and Life companies.
+The Aggregate Report By Line of Business can be tailored to data year (2010 to current) and statement type (property, life and health).

+The Detail Report for Lines of Business can be tailored by data year (2010 to current), statement type (property, life, life – A&H, and Health), financial amount (e.g. direct premiums written), and multiple unique sub-types of business (e.g. private crop under Property; industrial under Life; federal employees health benefits plan premium under Life – A&H; and dental only under Health).

 The Insurance Regulatory Information System (IRIS) tool, based on financial statement data, should also be noted.
+IRIS ratios are available for Fraternal, Property, and Life companies.
+The IRIS Worksheet calculates acceptable ranges for twelve ratios and notes when a company falls outside of that range.
+A company that consistently has multiple unusual IRIS values or fails to improve those ratios is of concern.
 Although the IRIS ratios were developed to assist solvency regulators, they also capture some information that can be useful to market analysts.

 E. Issues Specific to Particular Types of Companies